 A version of this article appears in the July 7 edition of Aviation Week & Space Technology.
 Late last year, Lockheed Martin was still showing a chart to potential industrial partners that depicted all the so-called fourth-generation fighters going out of production well before 2020 and leaving the F-35 with a Western-world monopoly.
 That script is not playing out as written.
 Within the past few months, the Saab JAS 39E program has been underpinned by Brazil, whose initial order of 36 ...

-"Why Euro-Canards Are Still A Factor" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Why Euro-Canards Are Still A Factor" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.